beyonddream/practical_haskell/Errata.md

 page 149
 "Some of the most important ones are All, which implements the monoid structure of Bool under the operation (&&) with neutral element True; and All, which does the same with (||) and neutral element False" should be "and Any, which does the same with (||)"

+page 152 (e-book)
+        "In this case, just remember that a f b" should be "remember that, a f b"